-State government programs that provide mortgage assistance and stop foreclosures.
+State and local government programs that provide mortgage assistance and stop foreclosures.

 Many states and local governments have created assistance programs to help their residents with paying and/or refinancing mortgages in an effort to reduce and stop foreclosures.
-The help provided will vary by state, however it will usually include access to new mortgage loans, help with refinancing an existing mortgage, free counseling, grants, mediation, and other aid.
+The type of help provided will vary by state, however it will usually include access to new mortgage loans, help with refinancing an existing mortgage, free counseling, grants, mediation, and other forms of free financial aid.

 Some states have also put into place programs to postpone or slowdown the foreclosure process, or foreclosure moratoriums.
 Homeowners will usually have other resources available to them, depending on where they live.
 Select your state below to see what mortgage and foreclosure assistance programs they offer.

-States also have financial aid programs for numerous other housing expenses, including electric bills, child care expenses and health care, to name but a few.
+States also have emergency financial aid programs for paying numerous other housing expenses, including electric bills, storage costs, relocations, and property taxes to name but a few.
 Many of these programs are offered in partnership with non-profits, such as a community action agency.
-Find additional assistance programs, including those focused on foreclosure prevention, offered by your state.
+Find additional assistance programs, including those focused on foreclosure prevention, offered by your state throughout this site.
 There can also be local charities or non-profits that use government grants to provide homeowners assistance with their mortgage payments.
 Find more details on state government financial assistance.

 When reviewing the programs available in your state, homeowners need to inquire into loan modifications.
-Many state and federal government programs exist that can provide modifications.
+Many state and federal government programs exist that can modify an existing home loan.
 You will often be working with a counselor or mediator throughout the process.
 The professional can be an effective tool in negotiating the best favorable terms.
 With a mortgage modification, it is possible that a homeowner can receive:

 - a lower interest rate